canbula/Statistics/README.md

 at Computer Engineering Department of Manisa Celal Bayar University.

 # Course Information
-We are going to learn both the mathematical foundations and real-world application of the statistics and the probability in this course.
+We are going to learn both the mathematical foundations and real-world applications of the statistics and the probability in this course.
 Focus of this course will be to provide the required background for a data science / machine learning course.
 Python is preferred as the programming language for the applications of this course.

 # Weekly Content
 Lectures are on every Mondat.
 You can find the codes and all the other weekly stuff in the folder WeekXX.